-It is possible to define and install programs which are scripts.
-Such programs are listed using the 'SCRIPTS' primary name.
+It is possible to define and install programs that are scripts.
+Such programs are listed using the SCRIPTS primary name.
 Automake doesn't define any dependencies for scripts; the Makefile.am should include the appropriate rules.

-Automake does not assume that scripts are derived objects; such objects must be deleted by hand (see Chapter 12 [Clean], page 67).
+Automake does not assume that scripts are derived objects; such objects must be deleted by hand (see Chapter 12 [Clean], page 68).